Looking back at the iconic Burt Reynolds in just a few of his comic and celebrated roles…

 Smokey and the Bandit Official Trailer #1 – Burt Reynolds Movie (1977), Movieclips Classic Trailers

 The film spawned two more feature films – with the first of these, Smokey and the Bandit II (1980) also starring Reynolds and Field – and then a number of TV Movies.
 Reportedly much of the film’s dialogue was improvised and the movie’s explicit language was cut out when it was shown by certain British TV Channels.
-The road trip taken in the film also inspired the Bandit Run with group of Trans Am owners replicating the same road trip.
 This film was also immortalised by Archer.

 Silent Movie (1976)